gmcmacran/TypeOneTypeTwoSim/README.md

 small and p is near one, the likelihood test does not have a .05 type I error rate.
 How near is too near depends on the target number of successes.
 Visually this is the bottom right corner of the graph.

-The exact test has similar behavior in the bottom right but is always conservative.
-The likelihood test can be either liberal or conservative.

 <img src="man/figures/README-negativeBonimialTypeI-1.png" width="100%" />